orangeduck/BVHView/README.md

 ### Raylib

-Used to render window, GUI, and OpenGL graphics.
+Used to open a window, render GUI and graphics (OpenGL), and process user input.

 1. Prepare `raylib` (refer to the [original BVHView instructions](https://github.com/orangeduck/BVHView)).
 2. Uncomment `#define SUPPORT_FILEFORMAT_JPG` in `raylib/raylib/src/config.h`